vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.5.3 =
+* Enhancement: The status checker tool now shows the latest status from the API as a column value

 = 1.5.2 =
 * Fix: Fixed a bug where you were able to checkout the same order more than once while a Vipps agreement is not expired.
 This fixes problems with multiple charges occurring.